MicrosoftDocs/WSL/WSL/install-win10.md

 # Windows Subsystem for Linux Installation Guide for Windows 10

-## Installation For Windows Insiders using --install
+## Simplified Installation for Windows Insiders

 The installation process for Windows Subsystem for Linux has been greatly enhanced in Windows Insiders builds.
-The previously manual steps have all been replaced with a single command,making the process simple and reliable.
+The previously manual steps have all been replaced with a single command, making the process simple and reliable.

+> [!NOTE]
+> To use the new `wsl --install` command, you need to join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20262 or higher).

 ### Install Steps

 - Open a command window with Administrator privileges
 - Run `wsl.exe --install`
 - Restart your machine

-> [!NOTE]
-> To use the new `wsl --install` command, you need to join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20262 or higher).

 The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for a minute or two for files to de-compress and be stored on your PC.
 All future launches should take less than a second.